bjornekstrom/bjornekstrom.github.io/README.md

 # Björn Ekström

 PhD student and Lecturer at the Swedish School of Library and Information Science, University of Borås, Sweden.
 I am currently writing a doctoral thesis on information practices in biodiversity citizen science, i.e., public monitoring of the flora and fauna in large-scale, distributed research projects.
-I teach knowledge organisation and information search.
+I teach knowledge organization and information search.

 ## Publications